py4j/py4j/py4j-web/getting_started.rst

 As of version 0.4, Py4J does not support the conversion from pure Python lists to Java list.
 This is a feature that will likely be implemented future versions.

 Python has powerful introspection abilities that are slowly being replicated by Py4J.
-For example, a JavaGateway allow you to list all the members available in an object:
+For example, a JavaGateway allows you to list all the members available in an object:

 ::